henriquelima1408/yugioh-card-scraper/README.md

 - Easy-to-use.
 - Open to community contributions and improvements.

+## How it works?

+The application gathers card information from https://www.db.yugioh-card.com/ and retrieves all image resources from https://ygoprodeck.com/.
+In order to work properly, the application requires updates to the "MetadataCookie" and "DataCookies" within the "Args.json" file.

 ## Dataset

 The dataset is available in the `data` directory.
 You can find the following directories:

 - `CardMetada` - A collection of JSON files containing card ids.
-- `CardData` - A collection of Card Image and Data (card name, type, attribute, level/rank, ATK/DEF points, etc ) in JSON format.
+- `CardData` - A collection of Card Images and Data (card name, type, attribute, level/rank, ATK/DEF points, etc ) in JSON format.

 ## License